A Practical and Privacy-Preserving Framework for Real-World Large Language Model Services: Proposed Framework

 \textbf{Success Probability:} The challenger's success probability is contingent on the output $b'_D$ produced by $D$, which, in turn, is influenced by the output $b'_A$ from the adversary.
 Therefore, the overall success probability of the challenger is directly dependent on the success probability of the adversary.

 so $Adv_{Unlinkability}(\lambda)=Adv_{Anonymity}(\lambda)\leq negl(\lambda)$

 \begin{theorem} The proposed framework provides interest protection. \end{theorem}

-\begin{proof} First, in the anonymous mode, if an adversary disguises themselves as a legitimate user to gain access to the server's services, they would need to forge a legitimate partial blind signature.
-Similarly, if users corrupted by the adversary wish to obtain additional services, they have to tamper with the publicly expiration date information of the signature in the subscription-based mode or generate new signatures in the API-based mode.
+\begin{proof} First, in the anonymous mode, if an adversary disguises themselves as a legitimate user to gain access to the server's services, they would be required to forge a legitimate partial blind signature.
+Similarly, if users corrupted by the adversary wish to obtain additional services, they have to tamper with the public expiration date of the signature in the subscription-based mode or generate new signatures in the API-based mode.
 Both scenarios would compromise the unforgeability of partially blind signatures.
 Second, the non-repudiation of signatures guarantees the users’ rights after purchasing services.
-Third, the feature of partially blind signatures that include public information clearly specify the types of services, the maximum number of tokens per request, and the subscription deadline of services.
+Third, the feature of partially blind signatures that include public information clearly specify the types of services, maximum number of tokens per request, and subscription deadline of services.
 Therefore, the proposed framework protects the interests of all parties involved. \end{proof}